manoloarbulu/StockChat/README.md

    - QueueName: RabbitMQ Queue name used for the solution

-There's a self installation file located in (/StockChat/StockApi/Deploy/StockApi.deploy.cmd) that will extract all the required files to run the application, the *appsettings.json* file is located in the *StockApi.zip* file.
+There's a self installation file [StockApi.deploy.cmd](/StockChat/StockApi/Deploy/StockApi.deploy.cmd) that will extract all the required files to run the application, the *appsettings.json* file is located in the *StockApi.zip* file.